-Spring Semester only.
-Students who do not seek the Associate of Arts Degree may earn the legend "Major Requirements Satisfied" on their transcripts by successfully completing all the courses listed in the major except three credits of Cultural Perspectives, three credits of College level Mathematics, Integration of Knowledge and Personal Health.
-Credits exceeding the required minimum cannot be used to estick required credits in the other course requirements. be used to satisfy required credits in the other course requirements.
+\See Revisions to Degree/Major for important information on Requirements.
+Students who do not seek the Associate of Arts degree may earn the legend "Major Requirements Satisfied" on their transcript by successfully completing all the courses listed in the major except three credits of Cultural Perspectives, three credits of College level Mathematics, Integration of Knowledge and Personal Health.
+Credits exceeding the required minimum cannot be used to satisfy required credits in the other course requirements.